thofma/TestingSFC.jl/README.md

 [...]
 true
 ```

+> [!WARNING]
+> Some of the functions that show that a particular integral group ring $\mathbf{Z}[G]$ does have SFC require large amounts of RAM (hundreds of gigabytes).

 ## Proofs for the paper

 The following functions will run the algorithms which are part of the proofs from the paper.
 Note that the non-Magma version might take a very long time to finish for the groups of order >= 192.
+Indeed, in many cases the magma version is necessary in practice.

 ```julia
 using TestingSFC